 Outdoor play is an integral part of a developmental program.
 During outside time, children extend their indoor play to the outdoors where they have opportunities to learn through healthy energetic activity.
-Children will spend time outdoors daily unless it is extremely cold (below 10°F for preschool; below 20°F for infants, toddlers, and transition) or raining.
+Children will spend time outdoors daily unless it is extremely cold (below 0°F) or raining.
 Please make sure that your child has appropriate clothing for outdoor play.
 Children must wear shoes at SCDC that are safe and appropriate for climbing, jumping, running, etc on a variety of surfaces.
 Shoes must be closed-toe and have a rubber sole; sandals must have a secure heel strap.
-Crocs are only permitted for water play during the summer months.